|

 The fact is:

-Most people with mental retardation can learn, although at a slower rate,
+Most people with intellectual disability can learn, although at a slower rate,

 and are capable of living in the community with little or no support services.